lhao03/lhao03.github.io/index.markdown

 ---
 title: ☕
-description: Lucy's thoughts
+description: Lucy's Thoughts
 ---

 ## Dear reader,

 Welcome to my plethora of thoughts.
 I enjoy learning about how and why things work, especially through the lens of theoretical and physical chemistry.
-I also have opinions about programming language theory and I think Racket is the best programming language.
+I also think Racket is the best programming language.

 ## My current life...

-I'm finishing up my last year of chemistry and computer science at UBC, where I dabble in programming languages, computational optimization and modeling molecules with functions.
+I'm finishing up my last year of chemistry and computer science at UBC, where I dabble in molecules, systems, and algorithms.
 Some questions I have are:

-- how can we develop methods to predict and elucidate chemical properties, using only first principles or semi-experimentally?
+- how can we develop methods to predict and elucidate chemical properties from first principles or semi-experimentally?
-  - how can quantum mechanical models of chemistry be improved?
+  - how can we develop more accessible and reliable methods to find quantum mechanical models of different molecules?
-- how can computational optimization and formal methods in computer science be applied to chemistry?
+- how can computational optimization be applied to the chaos found in chemistry?

-For fun, I like buying artisanal coffee, a hobby I started since someone I'm close to was appalled I was drinking instant coffee everyday; I drink at minimum two cups a day!
-I also read fiction books and enjoy talking about nonsensical scenarios.
+For fun, I like buying artisanal coffee, read fiction, and talk about nonsensical scenarios.

 ## My past life...